 We offer an exciting and challenging curriculum across all key stages strongly rooted in the National Curriculum.
 Using the Power of Reading ensures our pupils have access to high quality literature which provides a stimulus for varied and interesting writing opportunities every day.
-We pride ourselves on delivering high quality Maths lessons on a daily basis, using Maths No Problem - a scheme based on Singapore Maths.
+We pride ourselves on delivering high quality Maths lessons on a daily basis.
 We also offer a range of extra-curricular activities to support learning.

 Please take the time to read our most recent Ofsted report.